view all blogs

 Roasting

 Green beans are flavourless.
-Roasting is where the chemistry happens — sugars caramelise, acids develop, aromatic compounds form.
-Specialty roasters roast lighter than commercial roasters to preserve the origin character of the bean rather than developing a uniform roast flavour that masks it.
-A good roast brings out what was always in the bean; a poor one covers it up.
+Roasting is where the chemistry happens.
+Sugars caramelise, acids develop, aromatic compounds form.
+Specialty roasters roast lighter to preserve the origin character of the bean rather than developing a uniform roast flavour that masks it.

 4